ATOS Convention Day 2

 Check back tomorrow, I'll be saying a lot about the younger audience here, stay tuned!!

-My name is Christopher J.K.
-Ha, one of the winners of the George Wright Memorial Fellowship scholarship.
+My name is Christopher, one of the winners of the George Wright Memorial Fellowship scholarship.

 When we got back from Detroit last night, we were happily surprised to see an Allen theatre organ set up in the lobby.
 Technically speaking, Day 2 started immediately at 12am as Jared Goldinger (other GWMF winner), the YTOC finalist (Seamus Gethicker, Richie Gregory, Luke Staisiunas) and I played the Allen late into the night.
 We finished around 2am when we were the last ones left in the Lobby.